-He strategically chose me because of my profession as a counselor to help redeem and validate him in the eyes of others from his last failed marriage(s).
+He strategically chose me because of my profession as a counselor to help redeem and validate him in the eyes of others from his failed marriages.
 Naturally, one would think I didn’t want to see it.
 Perhaps there is much truth to that.
 I overlooked and dismissed his constant conversation about it and his obsession with people with money and athleticism, perfectionism, sport specific prowess, job titles and financial accomplishments of others and all the people who in his eyes had these features.
 He compared himself, me and everyone else to these perceived ideas of perfection.
-His own self-created unit of measure by which all and everyone in our life was graded.
+His own self-created unit of measure by which all and everyone in our life was judged and graded.

 And there we have the pathology of a lifelong personality disorder.
 The painful verbal abuse he had witnessed as a child, unable to defend and protect the very first woman and last woman he had loved.
 The unimaginable shame he still carried.
 The heartbreak I would feel for him, for his never ending pain I didn’t understand until now.
-The pain he would share after drinking himself into oblivion and later regret and stonewall me for.
+The pain he would share after drinking himself into oblivion and later regret and stonewall me for his candor.
 As an empath, it was such a helpless feeling.
 He would frequently tell me how he wished his parents could have known me, how much they’d have loved me, and I them.
 I now understand the origin of the verbal and emotional abuse I witnessed and covertly experienced first hand.

 As as we all know, what we permit, we promote.
 What we ignore, we empower.
 All and every “relationship” with a Narcissist comes with an inevitable expiration date.